 A vision board keeps you focused and helps you get a visual picture of what you’re life could be like.
 It’s a little harder to have an abstract idea in your head about some lofty idea.
 But having an image in front of you makes your dream more real.

 Tear images out of mags or download images from the net.
 This is for private use only.
 Pay close attention to how you react with each picture.
 Only use pictures that stirs joy, inspiration and excitement.

 I like to simplify my life, which is another route to clarification of what I really need.
 Decluttering and simplifying my life is becoming more and more important.
-From emails, to social media to clothes and my home, I want to live a simply as I possibly can.
-Not easy with 3 teens and a hubby who are not on the same mission. haha.
+From emails to social media to clothes and my home, I want to live as simple as I possibly can.
+Not easy with 3 teens and a hubby who’s not on the same mission. haha.
 But I try.
 My head is a busy place and I cannot stand too much mess and clutter around me.

-One small question I think is goos to ask is simply:
+One small question I think is good to ask is simply: